Five tips to make your home a peaceful sanctuary

 Is your home a safe, calm haven from the chaos of the world outside?
 Or does stress flow you through your front door?

 When we close the front door to our home, ideally we’re shutting out the problems and stress of the outside world.
 But what if your home isn’t the peaceful sanctuary it should be?

-If you want to create a refuge from life’s dramas, you need to look beyond objects and aesthetic choices, and generate an atmosphere of tranquility.
+If you want to create a refuge from life’s dramas, you need to look beyond objects and aesthetic choices, and find easy ways to declutter your home and generate an atmosphere of tranquility.
 Here are five tips to help you make your home a peaceful retreat.

 1) Bring nature into your space and plant for peace

 Not only do plants bring the beauty of nature into your home, they also act as air purifiers and increase the levels of oxygen in the air.